 You are here

-2018W Term 2: Work: An architectural history of labour
+ARCH 504D: Work: An architectural history of labour

-Two notable groups are advocating for labor issues in the field of architecture today: Who Builds Your Architecture and The Architecture Lobby.
+Two notable groups are advocating for labor issues in the field of architecture today: Who Builds Your Architecture (WBYA?) and The Architecture Lobby (TAL).
 Both have raised questions about the complex relationships in the professional world between the work of a designer and what happens in the field during construction.
 But the changing (and unchanging) historical conditions of labour in architecture, and the patterns, some set long ago that still shape these conditions today, are not well understood.
 This course will mine the scholarship in architectural history to expand the intellectual foundations for labour activism in practice today.

 Architecture is not just aesthetics and representation, but also process and production, and thus directly related to questions of labour.
-In what ways does the work of an architect denote a certain kind of labour, and in what ways is construction choreographed through design?
+This course will ask: In what ways does the work of an architect denote a certain kind of labour, and in what ways is construction choreographed through design?
 How have debates around authenticity and style found their justification in questions of labour?
-And how have architectural processes shaped material flows, social relations, and labour conditions?
+And how have architectural processes shaped global material flows, social relations, and labour conditions?
 In the time period before the modernist movement, before the German Werkbund, and before the social movements that would bring significant change (women’s suffrage, decolonization, ending child labour, civil rights and ending Jim Crow, etc.) the terms for architecture’s relationship with labour and work were established.
 As architecture professionalized in the 1800s, what ideologies of labor underpin its foundation?
-Covering significant global content, the class will look at the domestic labor of women, slave labor camps, Chinese immigrant labor, indigenous labor and treaties, guano, and colonialism, as well as the expected debates around authenticity and style in the Arts and Crafts movement, the Paris Commune, industrial factories, and the history of practice in the 1800s to end with the enshrinement of efficiency in bricklaying techniques at the turn of the twentieth century.
+Covering significant global content, the class will look at the domestic labor of women, slave labor camps, indigenous labor and treaties, guano, and colonialism, as well as the expected debates around authenticity and style in the Arts and Crafts movement, industrial factories, and the history of practice in the 1800s to end with the enshrinement of efficiency in bricklaying techniques at the turn of the twentieth century.